wandexdev/alx-system_engineering-devops/README.md

-My system engineering Readme
+# DevOps basics

-It contains Linux and Shell projects
+It contains Linux and Shell Projects.
+Shell basics, permissions, redirections and variables expantions.